 Contempt Actions Generally

-Garnishments are court orders that direct money or property of a party, usually the earnings or wages of that party paid by an employer, to be seized to satisfy a debt.
-Normally, garnishments operate by attaching the earnings of the non-paying party before that party receives compensation from his or her employer…(continue reading).
+Being found in contempt can result in a wage garnishment.
+Typically, garnishments are court orders that direct the earnings or wages paid by an employer, to be seized to satisfy a debt owed.
+Normally, garnishments operate by attaching the earnings of the non-paying parent before that parent receives compensation from his or her employer.

 If you are found in contempt, an income deduction order (IDO) may be put in place.
 An IDO is a court order that typically results in contempt cases concerning the non payment of child support or alimony.
 An IDO will require the support payments to be deducted directly from the offending party's paycheck similar to how federal and state taxes are deducted from a paycheck.